 MBA students interested in pursuing the MBA with the school business management option must take LEED 6804, 6807, 7408, and 7470 as electives in the MBA program.
-A certificate of completion will be issued by the School of Education.
+A certificate of completion will be issued by the College of Education.
 Other graduate students interested in taking these electives must confer with the program director of the respective schools.
-Ongoing assessment, problem-based learning, and practica experiences are special features of the 38 s.h. program.
+Ongoing assessment, problem-based learning, and practica experiences are special features of this 42 s.h. program.
 Principal fellowships for qualified candidates help support full-time study.

-EDS IN EDUCATIONAL ADMINISTRATION AND SUPERVISION
+EdS IN EDUCATIONAL ADMINISTRATION AND SUPERVISION

 The School of Education offers a sixth-year program in educational administration and supervision.
 For admission to the Graduate School for the purpose of pursuing the educational specialist degree and level II licensure (administration), a master's degree and level I licensure (administration) are required.
-For admission to the Graduate School for the purpose of pursuing the educational specialist degree and level II licensure (administration) are required.
-For admission to the Graduate School for the purpose of pursuing the educational specialist degree and level II licensure (curriculum-instructional specialist), a master's degree and level II licensure (curriculum-instructional specialist) are required.
+For admission to the Graduate School for the purpose of pursuing the educational specialist degree and level II licensure (curriculum-instructional specialist), a master's degree and level I licensure (curriculum-instructional specialist) are required.